Busyx/auto-target/README.md

 - removed "enemy-healer" tag change to "enemy-class" require "lockClass" in skill info
 - removed "lockBuff" and move to new tag "enemy-buff" require "inBuff" in skill info
 - rework "member-clean" in raid
-- new "type" in skill info "lockon", "projectile"
 - new tag "enemy-notbuff" require "notBuff" in skill info
+- new "type" in skill info "lockon", "projectile" this feature just plan to future*

 # Auto-Target
 Auto-Target and finish your skill in PVP and PVE</br>